The Rolling Stones' Redlands bust: Morocco

 To escape the press, the group decide to take a holiday in Morocco.
 The trip started in Paris, badly, when they were nearly arrested for attempting to leave their hotel without paying.
-Driving Richards' blue Bentley was his associate-cum-bodyguard, an ex-paratrooper called Tom Keylock.
+Driving Richards' blue Bentley was his associate-cum-bodyguard and ex-paratrooper Tom Keylock.
 On the journey down through France, Jones, who had been chainsmoking, developed a persistent coughing fit that was not only discomforting but also triggered his hypochondria.
 The atmosphere, says Trynka, "was heavy, loaded with more than just the smoke from the cigs and the spliffs."
 Trouble followed them to Spain, where a Málaga restaurant refused to accept their Diners Club card leading to Guardia Civil involvement.
-In Tangier, Jones and Anita broke up, she beginning—or possibly already having begun—a relationship with Richards.
+In Tangier, Jones and Anita Pallenberg broke up, she beginning—or possibly already having begun—a relationship with Richards.
 As a result, Jagger, Richards and the rest abandoned Jones in the hotel, penniless.

 Charges and sentencing

 Although Jagger, Richards and Fraser were released the following day, it soon became clear, argues Goodman, that "the government was serious" about sending them to prison.
 Originally charged at Chichester Magistrates Court on 10 May, Jagger and Richards pled not guilty and availed themselves of their right to a trial by jury.

-The case was heard at Chichester Crown Court before Judge Leslie Kenneth Allen Block.
+The case was heard at Chichester Crown Court before Judge Leslie Kenneth Allen Block, where they were found guilty.
 They were remanded to Lewes Prison to await sentencing on 27 July.

 The subsequent arrest of Richards and Jagger put them on trial before the British courts, whilst also trying them in the court of public opinion.
 On 29 June 1967, Jagger was sentenced a £200 fine and to three months' imprisonment for possession of four amphetamine tablets.
 Richards was found guilty of allowing cannabis to be smoked on his property and sentenced to one year in prison and a £500 fine.
 Both Jagger and Richards were imprisoned at that point: Jagger was taken to Brixton Prison in south London, and Richards to Wormwood Scrubs Prison in west London.
 Fraser received a year and did not appeal.
 Both were released on bail the next day pending appeal.
 They were represented in court by the barrister Michael Havers.